A British manufacturer and marketer of luxury vehicles.

 Behavior with other dogs:

 Bentley is a people-dog.
 He is not fond of other pets and prefers to be the only furry kid in a home.
-Bentley can be reactive at the sight of other animals and engage in negative interactions with other dogs at the fence if they have an aggressive attitude towards him.
+Bentley can be reactive at the sight of other animals and engage in negative interactions with other dogs at the fence if they have an aggressive attitude toward him.

 Note that because of his knee problem, Bentley doesn't jump fences or baby gates and has limited mobility with certain movements, making it easy to contain and control him.